Custom Trip Plan

 What to leave at home

 Any devices that don’t have power supplies capable of auto-switching.
 To use these you’d need to bring a transformer, which are expensive and heavy.
-Hair dryers for example are most likely to fall into this category.
-Almost all of our accommodations should have a hair dryer available for you.
+Hair dryers, straighteners, and curlers, for example are most likely to fall into this category.
+All of our accommodations should have a hair dryer available for you.

 Clothing